brunacosta03/sem4pi_22_23/docs/SPRINT B/US_1008/readme.md

 #### MVC (Model-View-Controller)

 - Model is responsible for managing the data and business logic of the application.
-(CourseRepository, EnrollmentRequestRepository, User, Course, EnrollmentRequest, AuthorizationService)
+(CourseRepository, EnrollmentRequestRepository, User, Course, EnrollmentRequest, AuthorizationService, EnrollmentRequestManagementService)
 - View is responsible for presenting the data to the user in a human-readable format.
 (RequestEnrollmentUI)
 - Controller is responsible for handling the user input and updating the model and the view accordingly.
 (RequestEnrollmentController)